ISO Certification For Charities

 Can Small Charities Achieve ISO Certification?

-Yes, small charities can achieve ISO certification by tailoring the process to their scale and resources.
-Many ISO standards are flexible and adaptable.
+Yes, small charities can achieve ISO certification by tailoring the standards to their scale and resources.

 What Happens During an Audit?